sorenisanerd/python-django-repomgmt/README.txt

     The base directory where the repositories should be kept.
     Each repository will be represented by a subdirectory here.

+BASE_PUBLIC_REPO_DIR

+    A directory holding symlinks into the public parts of each repository.
+Useful for exposing through a http server.

 TESTING

     If set to True, repomgmt will be in testing mode and won't write anything